-And, of course you need to put your built project and tests onto the classpath as well as jar for your test framework.
+And, of course you need to put your built project and tests onto the classpath, along with the jar of your test framework.
 Don't forget to put all the correct configuration files for JPA and Seam onto the classpath as well.
-Seam asks Embedded JBoss to deploy any resource (jar or directory) which has seam.properties in it's root.
+Seam asks Arquillian to deploy any resource (jar or directory) which has a seam.properties file in it's root.
 Therefore, if you don't assemble a directory structure that resembles a deployable archive containing your built project, you must put a seam.properties in each resource.